 By understanding what keywords are converting the best and what size of the market share competitors currently own, can better optimize advertising campaigns.
 For example, you can plug in a competitor’s ASIN to see what search terms they appear under and inputting those search terms as keywords in campaigns.
 Or you could find all the search terms related to your product and finding the ASINs that own a high percentage of click or conversion share and adding those into product targeting campaigns to grab more impressions.

-Another interesting note is that you can find trends of keywords by looking at different periods of time to help influence your on Amazon tactics from SEO to Advertising.
+Another interesting note is that you can find trends of keywords by looking at different periods of time to help influence your Amazon marketing tactics from SEO to Advertising.
 If you sell seasonal items you can easily look back at weeks prior for keywords to judge if searches are going up and down as you move into seasons.

 The provided click share and conversion share data can also help paint a picture if you are losing ground on any specific keywords.
 By looking at data over two different points in time you can compare your click and conversion share to see if you are being beaten out by competitors and can easily identify areas for improvement that previously sellers would not be able to see.

-Moving Forward with Brand Analytics
+Moving Forward With Brand Analytics

 These added data points will help sellers refine campaigns and optimize performance, but more importantly, the launch of Brand Analytics shows Amazon’s commitment to offering greater insight into how to drive success on the platform.
 While there is still more to be desired, it’s an exciting addition for every data-driven marketer and digital marketing agency.